vian21/project-0/docs/database.md

   - teacher [2]
   - accountant [3]
   - student [4]
-- status: BOOLEAN - If the account has been activated, and a password set.
+- status: BOOLEAN @default(false) - If the account has been activated, and a password set.

-## Subject_enrollment
+## Subject_enrollments

 Stores data about courses a student is taking and in what term/period.